localjo/quotable-wp/readme.md

 In no particular order

-* Add event listeners for touchscreen devices and keyboard input
-* Add support for twitter:// protocol to open links in app
+* Add detection for twitter:// protocol to open links in app if installed - it looks like this might not be possible, if anyone has an idea for how to make this work, let me know.
-* Unit tests
-* Use wp_register_script and wp_enqueue_script
-* Move font CSS out of PHP
-* Avoid loading the toolbar on pages that don't need it
-* More...
+* Don't add quotable link to paragraph elements that are citations
+* Add option to share on reddit

+If you would like to contribute to this plugin, please feel free to send a pull-request!